Sir-Teo/PocketStudy/app/README.md

 - Tracks attempts, due queues, concept mastery, installed courses, and profile settings in IndexedDB via `PocketStudyDB` (`src/lib/db.ts`).
 - Calculates daily streaks, due counts, and recent activity on the Home and Stats views using live Dexie queries.
 - Lets you install/remove course bundles from `/public/courses` through the Course Browser page (`src/pages/CourseBrowser.tsx`).
+- Exports and restores progress via JSON backups from the Settings page (`src/pages/Settings.tsx`).
 - Registers a service worker (`public/sw.js`) that caches the app shell and course bundles for offline use.
 - Provides Vitest coverage of scheduler, mastery, evaluation, and UI grading logic; Playwright is wired for end-to-end sessions.